uccser/cs-unplugged/docs/author/writing_guide.rst

 ---------------------

 These are the panel types that have built in styling for CS Unplugged.
+Other panel types are supported, but will not have any special styling.
 Have a play around with them to see how they look!